Throughout all of our operations we strive to:

 - We have installed low flow toilets

-- All of our lunches are made by our local Snack Shack, and packaged in reusable containers and thermoses
+- All of our lunches are made by a local caterer, and packaged in reusable containers and thermoses

 - All of our boats are well maintained, and updated regularly ensuring they are fuel efficient